Rahul-Lohar/NLJarvis/README.md

 - Can take screenshot and save it with custom filename

+## Installation
+  -First Clone the repo
+  - Make reuired path changes according to your convenience of folder path for reuired features.
+  - Run Trained.py file
+  - After Running Trained.py file Run Jarvis.py File.
+  -
+## Code Structure

+    ├── NLJarvis             # Main folder for features │   ├── Database          # Contains required files.
+    │   ├── features        # All functionalities of JARVIS
+    ├── requirements.txt    # all dependencies of the program

+- The code structure if pretty simple.
+The code is completely modularized and is highly customizable
+- To add a new feature:
+  -  Make a new python file of feature or can edit Task.py file, write the feature's function you want to include
+  - Make edit in intents,json file with possible words or command to execute the feature.
+  - edit Jarvis.py to call function of required feature.

 ## Contribute
 Please read [CONTRIBUTING.md](https://github.com/Gladiator07/JARVIS/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.